 That means that the LCD receiver is waiting for a pairing signal from an Eggtimer TRS Flight Computer.
-If you have one, turn it on, after a few seconds you'll see something like:
+The default device setting is to listen for any Eggfinder GPS transmitter, so it's looking to see if your transmitter is an Eggtimer TRS or an Eggfinder TX/Mini.
+If your transmitter is an Eggtimer TRS, turn it on, after a few seconds you'll see something like: